Olivier-Boudeville/OSDL-Orge/src/code/servers/functional-services/database-storage/doc/OrgeDatabase.rst

 This number, the information identifier, is implemented by a simple unsigned integer counter, starting at 1, and incremented for each new entry.
 The related type/format is named ``OrgeIdentifier``.

 The information identifier is a primary key, on which an index is created for faster look-up.

+The identifiers for Orge users are set by the Orge database, whereas the identifiers for connections are set by the Orge TCP server.

 Strings